signalogic/SigSRF_SDK/mediaTest_readme.md

 <a name="PacketRepair"></a>
 ### Packet Repair

-[Pktlib](#user-content-pktlib) jitter buffer default behavior to repair both media and SID packets, unless disabled by session configuration flags.
+[Pktlib](#user-content-pktlib) jitter buffer default behavior is to repair both media and SID packets, unless disabled by session configuration flags.
 Media packets are repaired using a packet loss concealment (PLC) algorithm based on interpolation, prior stream packet input history, and other factors.
 SID packets are repaired using a SID re-use algorithm.
 In both cases packet history, RTP timestamp, and packet re-ordering are factored into repairs.

 The [packet history log](#user-content-packetlog) details exactly which packets were repaired, and also provides overall repair stats for each SSRC.
 [Run-time stats](#user-content-runtimestats) also displays packet repair information; the screen capture below shows channel 4 (SSRC 0xd9913891) with one (1) instance of SID repair and channel 2 (SSRC 0x545d19db) with 63 timestamp repairs: